2672477/PlantPal/README.md

 No funding was received from FALLOUT, and the project was never approved there.
 Since FALLOUT uses Lookout, I kindly request that project hours be evaluated based on my submitted journal entries.

+AI tools were used during the initial planning and brainstorming phase of this project.
+All hardware design, firmware development, CAD modeling, assembly, testing, and documentation reflect own work.

 P.S. - Permission was taken from @phthallo for doing it this way.

 ---